seanhatton/repronim.org/content/resources/getting-started/_index.md

         <img src="/images/richard.jpg" alt="Richard" style="width: 150px; height: auto; object-fit: cover;">
     </a>
     <p>
         Hi, I’m Richard.
 I’m a research software engineer.
-I want to incorporate more standards into the technical operations of my lab and also learn more about how to effectively share workflows with his clients.
+I want to incorporate more standards into the technical operations of my lab and also learn more about how to effectively share workflows with my clients.  <a href="#richard">Read more.</a>
     </p>
 </div>